ingonyama-zk/icicle/docs/docs/icicle/programmers_guide/general.md

 ## Streams

-Streams in Icicle allow for asynchronous execution and memory operations, enabling parallelism and non-blocking execution.
+Streams in ICICLE allow for asynchronous execution and memory operations, enabling parallelism and non-blocking execution.
 Streams are associated with specific devices, and you can create, destroy, and synchronize streams to manage your workflow.

 :::note
 For compute APIs, streams go into the `config.stream` field along with the `is_async=true` config flag.